wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

       # docker-compose down

 #.
-If you are upgrading from a version earlier than 4.8, the defaultRoute parameter into Wazuh dashboard configuration was changed.
+If you are upgrading from a version earlier than 4.8, update the ``defaultRoute`` parameter in the Wazuh dashboard configuration.

    .. tabs::